A Celestial Arousal

 Thou doth sooth and comfort me with thy assured rising.

-Thou hath taken hold of the reins, and tuggeth at my heart.
+Thou hath taken hold of the reins, as ye play the strings my heart.

 Formally dressed in red, Mars marched on ahead.
 This year he is not primed for war.
-He has not taken a point of opposition to the star of the show, but rather leads her through and on up to the lofty heights where Jupiter now reigns.
+He has not taken a point of opposition to the star of the show, but rather leads our beauty Queen all the way up to the zenith, where Jupiter now reigns, as King.

 Thy charismatic approach